shieldgenerator7/DnD-Stories/Library/Class_RealityBender.md

 The class table shows how many spell points you have to cast your spells of 1st level and higher.
 To cast one of these spells, you must expend a number of spell points equal to the spell's level or higher.
 You regain all expended spell points when you finish a long rest.

 Spells that you cast from your bonded schools have their attributes changed.
-If the spell has a range greater than touch, its max casting range is changed to the Cast Range based on your level as shown in the class table.
-Spells that have a duration longer than Instant also have their max duration changed to the Max Duration based on your level as shown in the class table.
+If the spell has a range greater than Touch or Self, its max casting range is changed to the Cast Range based on your level as shown in the class table.
+Spells that have a duration longer than Instant also have their Spell Duration changed to the Spell Duration based on your level as shown in the class table.
 These spells also have a new stat called Tether Range.
 If the spell’s center of effect ever becomes further from you than the tether range, then the spell ends automatically.

 As an action, you may dispel any spell that you had casted from your bonded schools.